gjermundgaraba/bjaanes.github.io/_posts/2016-12-29-picks-of-the-month-december-2016.md

 At least in a very good way.
 I hope to be able to write more about all of it later.

 All I can really say is that if you want to look into some very interesting future-esque technology, Blockchain is a good choice.
-Especially Bitcoin and Ethereum are really interesting to places to start right now.
+Especially Bitcoin and Ethereum are really interesting places looking at this.

 Especially Ethereum looks like a very cool concept.
 In their own words:
 "Ethereum is a  decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third party interference."